FAQs About the Christian School Foundation and How It Operates

 Q#9 – How does the Christian School Foundation serve donors?

 A#9 – We serve donors by providing professional service of the highest integrity.
 Our approach is very donor-centric.
-We listen carefully to see what philanthropic priorities are important to our donors.
-Then, we explore what means of giving is the right “fit” for their circumstances.
+We listen carefully to hear what philanthropic priorities are important to our donors.
+Then, we explore which means of giving is the right “fit” for their circumstances.
 Is it best to consider an immediate gift?
 A deferred gift?
 A gift that is disbursed over time?
 A gift that is built up over time and then disbursed?
 We invite input from the school(s) they hope to bless, if the donor is open to that conversation.
 Finally, we invite them to talk things through with other trusted advisors they may wish to consult (lawyers, wealth advisors, family members etc.).
-Once they are comfortable – even excited – about the way they have decided to structure their gift, we will work together to finalize the details.
+Once they are comfortable – even excited – about the way they have decided to structure their gift, we will work with them to finalize the details.

 Q#10 – How does the Christian School Foundation fund its operations?